ceralena/infra-docs/README.md

 * Memory: 1GB RAM

 This is the only trusted device on the `central-iot` network.
 It _will be_ used for monitoring and controlling IOT stuff, when I get around to it.

+## Troubleshooting

+### USG (router) not giving out DHCP

+On Thursday 2020-03-05, I had an NBN outage due to flooding on the street; the fiber and the device in the pit had to be replaced.

+After service was restored - around 13:30 on Saturday 2020-03-07 - my wifi SSID was not available- even after restarting the USG, the switch and the AP several times.
+I narrowed the issue down to the USG: it was not servicing DHCP, even with my laptop connected directly to the LAN1 port.

+This was quite frustrating given my investment in this gear and the setup - but thankfully the fix was reatively simple.

+I decided to factory reset it with the pin button on the front; thankfully, I'd left the controller on the same subnet as the default subnet the USG uses when it starts up, so I just needed to re-adopt it in order to roll out all the established config.

+The process is:

+1. power down the switch (which also powers the APs and the controller)
+2. factory reset the USG
+3. power up the switch
+4. connect a laptop over wifi or ethernet
+5. go to the web UI for the controller (`192.168.1.9`) - the `.localdomain` address for it doesn't work until the USG is fully configured
+6. go to devices; "forget" the USG
+7. re-adopt the USG
+8. wait for all the config to roll out

+Interestingly, even after my Chromecast Ultra reconnected, Android devices couldn't detect it, and the Google Home app said it was "not available".
+I had to restart my phone before apps that support Chromecast would show the cast button.